Spectral Analysis of the Non-self-adjoint Mathieu-Hill Operator: Asymptotic Analysis of H

 $(b)$ Let $\alpha$ be a rational number, that is, $\alpha=\frac{m}{q}$ where $m$ and $q$ are irreducible integers.
-The operator $H$ has the spectral singularity at infinity if and only if $m$ is an odd integer. $H$ is asymptotically spectral operator if and only if $m$ is an even integer.
+The operator $H$ has no the spectral singularity at infinity and is an asymptotically spectral operator if and only if $m$ is an even integer.